 - The person has committed a crime of domestic violence, abuse, neglect, exploitation, isolation, or abandonment of a child, spouse, parent, or other adult.
 The court may appoint someone who has committed such a crime if the court finds it is in the best interest of the protected person to appoint that person the guardian.

 What if Multiple People Want to be the Guardian?

 If two people agree to share the duties of a guardian, they can file one set of papers to ask the court to be appointed co-guardians.

 However, if there are different people who want to be separately appointed the guardian, the court selects the person who is the most suitable.
 To determine who is the most suitable, the court considers the following:

-- Whether the ward, the ward’s spouse, or the ward’s parent nominated a person to be the guardian in a will or other writing;
+- Whether the protected person, their spouse, or their parent nominated a person to be the guardian in a will or other writing;

 - A child’s preference (for child guardianships) if the child is 14 or older;

-- The relationship to the proposed ward (in order of preference: spouse, adult child, parent, adult sibling, grandparent or adult grandchild, aunt/uncle/adult niece/adult nephew).
+- The relationship to the proposed protected person (in order of preference: spouse, adult child, parent, adult sibling, grandparent or adult grandchild, aunt/uncle/adult niece/adult nephew).

 - A recommendation from a CPS representative (for child guardianships).